 Most contracts can be adjusted.
 If the other person won’t agree to let you add or remove a clause or a sentence, consider whether the deal will still be good for you.
 If it’s not, then consider walking away.

 Many contacts are verbal.
-If, however, there’s a dispute it’ll come down to your word against theirs.
-Many disputes can be avoided if the agreement is in, or is confirmed by, writing in some form, even if it is just an email or invoice with terms noted.
+If, however, there’s a dispute it will be a case of your word against theirs.
+Many disputes can be avoided if the agreement is in (or is confirmed by) writing in some form, even if it is just an email or invoice with terms noted.

-While there will be times when you need to sign a contract quickly, it’s best to obtain legal advice before signing if possible.
-This way you won’t enter into a contract, only to find yourself with obligations you weren’t aware of or didn’t fully understand.
+While there are times when you need to sign a contract quickly, it’s best to get legal advice before signing, if possible.
+This way you won’t enter into a contract that has obligations you weren’t aware of or didn’t fully understand.
 The person asking you to sign the contract should give you a reasonable amount of time to get this advice before you sign.

 Make sure that you get a copy of the agreement after it’s been fully signed and that you keep it in case there’s a problem.
 If you need to obtain legal advice about the contract, the lawyer will need to see a copy of the contract and any other relevant documentation.

-For more information on what you should know before entering a contract, and how to end a contract: fairtrading.nsw.gov.au/buying-products-and-services/guarantees,-contracts-and-warranties/contracts
+More information on what you should know before entering a contract, and how to end a contract.